How to Convert a Hyper-V VHD or VHDX Disk File to a VMware VMDK File

 If you are looking for an easy and cheap way to get into the world of virtual machines, then using one of the available desktop virtualization platforms is the way to go.
 There are many choices when it comes to the available software that you can use to create virtual machines on your desktop computer including VirtualBox, Parallels (Mac), VMware Player, VMware Workstation and Microsoft Hyper-V.

-To begin the process, you will need to know the location of your Hyper-V disk file.
-You can find the location by going to the settings of the virtual machine and finding the path for the virtual hard disk.
+To begin the conversion process, you will first need to know the exact location of your Hyper-V disk file.
+You can easily find this location by opening the settings of your virtual machine and locating the path for the virtual hard disk.

 How to Convert a Hyper-V VHD or VHDX Disk File to a VMware VMDK File

-The tool we are going to use to convert the Hyper-V VHDX disk file to a VMDK file is called QEMU Disk Imager and it can be downloaded for free from their website here.
+The tool we are going to use to convert the Hyper-V VHDX disk file to a VMDK format is called QEMU Disk Imager.
+This incredibly useful program can be downloaded completely for free from their official website.

-Once you download QEMU and extract the zip file, you will need to open a command prompt and navigate to the location of the extracted files.
+Once you download QEMU and extract the zip file, you will need to open a Windows command prompt.
+From there, simply navigate to the directory where you saved the extracted files.

 For our example, we will be checking the info for a file called Windows 11 Quick.vhdx.
-If your file path has spaces, you will need to use quotes at the beginning and end.
+If your specific file path contains any spaces, you will definitely need to use quotes at the beginning and end of the path.

 qemu-img.exe info “D:\Hyper-V VMs\Windows 11 Quick.vhdx”

-As you can see, our disk file has a vhdx format, is 24 GB in size and has a virtual size of 127 GB.
+As you can see in our results, our disk file has a vhdx format, is 24 GB in physical size, and has a virtual size of 127 GB.

-You will need to add the entire path and file name of the source file and then the destination path and file name of the converted disk file.
-Be sure to put .vmdk at the end of the file name.
+You will need to add the entire path and file name of the source file, followed by the destination path and file name of your new converted disk file.
+Be absolutely sure to put the .vmdk extension at the very end of your destination file name.

 qemu-img.exe convert -p “D:\Hyper-V VMs\Windows 11 Quick.vhdx” -O vmdk “D:\Hyper-V VMs\Windows 11 Quick.vmdk”